JapaneseMayonnaise/shimbaofficial-gatsby/README.md

 + Sass - https://sass-lang.com/

 ## 📥 Installaton instruction
 If you like my website, you are welcome to use it as a template or base of your own website!
-Especially if you aew new, I personally think copying is a good way to start.
+Especially if you are a new  baby web dev, I personally think copying is a good way to start🐣

 The only thing I kindly ask is that you edit or claim any of my contents as yours.
 This means you can't use any gifs, images, my blog posts "Growth Log", anything I created.
 I probably wouldn't sue you but it's just not cool, yknow?
 ```